firechicago/git-bisect/README.md

 This is a demo repository for my lightning talk about how to use `git bisect`.
+Check out the talk at https://www.facebook.com/vermonsterllc/videos/438711723137252/

 You can see the official documentation for `git bisect` and all of the commands used in the talk at [git-scm.org](https://git-scm.com/docs/git-bisect).